warith-harchaoui/nexteco/README.md

 # NextEco

-NextEco running cost visible.
+NextEco makes the **cost of running** visible inside a repository.

 ![NextEco](assets/logo.png)

-NextEco is an **agent-ready engineering framework** that adds a reproducible, test-backed **Cost of Running** feature to any repository.
+NextEco is an **agent-ready engineering framework** that adds a reproducible, test-backed **Cost of Running** feature to any codebase.

-Not a dashboard.
-Not vague ESG theater.
-Not AI-made-up numbers.

-NextEco helps coding agents implement a cost model for:
+It helps teams estimate and document the running cost of software across three dimensions:

 - 💰 **money**
 - 🪫 **energy**
 - 💨 **carbon**

-using standards engineers already trust:
+using engineering artifacts developers already trust:

 - explicit formulas
 - reproducible benchmarks
-- testable outputs
+- test-driven programming and thus testable outputs
-- version-controlled artifacts
+- version-controlled source files
 - honest handling of uncertainty

+For carbon estimation, NextEco uses transparent, auditable methodology and can be aligned with references such as [Green Algorithms](https://calculator.green-algorithms.org/ai) and low-level OS routines such as `powermetrics` for macOS and equivalent for the other OSes.

+This is **not** a dashboard.
+This is **not** vague ESG theater.
+This is **not** AI-made-up numbers.

+Instead, NextEco helps coding agents wire a cost model directly into your repository so that the result is:

+- reviewable
+- reproducible
+- benchmark-backed
+- test-integrated
+- maintainable over time

-Paste one prompt into Cursor, Claude Code, Copilot Agent, Windsurf, or any agentic IDE.
-The agent audits your repo and builds the cost-estimation layer directly into your codebase.
+Paste one prompt into Cursor, Claude Code, Copilot Agent, Antigravity, Windsurf or another agentic IDE.
+The agent audits your repo and builds the cost-estimation layer directly into the codebase.

----

-## The problem

-Most repositories cannot answer a simple question:

-> **What does it actually cost to run?**
+> **What does it actually cost to run my code?**

-As software becomes more compute-heavy, model-heavy, and API-heavy, teams need to understand the operational footprint of what they ship:
+As software becomes more compute-heavy, model-heavy and API-heavy, teams need to understand the operational footprint of what they ship:

 - What does one request cost?
 - What does one job cost?
 - What does one inference cost?
+- What does AI training cost?
 - Where is energy being wasted?
 - Which part is local compute vs external API spend?
-- Which assumptions are measured, and which are placeholders?
+- Which assumptions are measured and which are placeholders?

 That is the problem NextEco solves.

----

-## What makes NextEco different

-Most cost estimation fails in one of three ways:

-### 1. README fantasy
-Someone writes a nice cost section.
-It goes stale.
-Nobody knows where the numbers came from.
-Nobody can regenerate them.

-### 2. AI hallucination
-Someone asks an AI to estimate energy, carbon, and cost.
-The answer sounds smart.
-The numbers look precise.
-The provenance is nonexistent.

-### 3. Observability overkill
-A simple repo-level need turns into a telemetry project nobody maintains.

-NextEco takes a fourth path:

-> **Treat cost estimation like engineering.**
+> **Treat cost estimation like engineering, not storytelling.**

 That means: